Linearly Bounded Conjugator Property for Mapping Class Groups: Introduction

 In this paper, we are interested in these problems for mapping class groups $\mcg$ of surfaces $\s$ of finite type.
 We establish the following:

 \begin{introthm} There is an exponential-time algorithm to solve the conjugacy problem for \mcg.

 \end{introthm}

 There is some history to the word and conjugacy problems for \mcg.
-The first solution to the word problem can be attributed to Grossman, whose actual contribution is proving residual finiteness for \mcg \cite{Gro}.
-In \cite{Mos2}, Mosher showed \mcg admits an automatic structure, from which a quadratic-time solution to the word problem is obtained.
-(See \cite{ECH} for a background on automatic groups).
-It is not yet known if a sub-quadratic solution is possible.
-In \cite{Hem}, Hemion solved the conjugacy problem for \mcg, but his algorithm is not exponentially bounded.
-In \cite{Mos1}, Mosher gave a faster algorithm for deciding conjugacy among pseudo-Anosov mapping classes.
-(A similar result was recently obtained by Agol in \cite{Agol}.)
-Using the work of Bestvina-Handel \cite{BeHa}, which gives an algorithm for detecting pseudo-Anosovs, Mosher extended his result to compute complete conjugacy invariants for all mapping classes \cite{Mos3}.
+The first solution to the word problem can be attributed to Grossman, whose actual contribution is proving residual finiteness for \mcg \cite{Gro74}.
+In \cite{Mos95}, Mosher showed \mcg admits an automatic structure, from which a quadratic-time solution to the word problem is obtained.
+(See \cite{ECH92} for a background on automatic groups.
+It is not yet known if a sub-quadratic solution is possible.)
+In \cite{Hem79}, Hemion solved the conjugacy problem for \mcg, but his algorithm is not exponentially bounded.
+In \cite{Mos86}, Mosher gave a faster algorithm for deciding conjugacy among pseudo-Anosov mapping classes.
+(A similar result was recently obtained by Agol in \cite{Ago11}.)
+Using the work of Bestvina-Handel \cite{BH95}, which gives an algorithm for detecting pseudo-Anosov mapping classes, Mosher extended his result to compute complete conjugacy invariants for all mapping classes \cite{Mos03}.

-Our strategy to \thmref{introthmComplexity} is to apply Mosher's automaticity result.
-In general, a solution to the word problem does not necessarily yield a solution to the conjugacy problem; it is an open question whether all automatic groups have solvable conjugacy problem \cite{ECH}.
+Our strategy to prove \thmref{introthmComplexity} is to apply Mosher's automaticity result.
+In general, a solution to the word problem does not necessarily yield a solution to the conjugacy problem: it is an open question whether all automatic groups have solvable conjugacy problem \cite{ECH92}.
 A sufficient condition is if the group has \emph{linearly bounded conjugator (L.B.C.) property} (see theorem below or \defref{defLBC}).
 The main theorem of our paper is that L.B.C.~property is satisfied by \mcg.
+This answers a question in \cite{Far06}.

 \begin{introthm}[L.B.C.~property for \mcg] Let $\Lambda$ be a finite generating set for \mcg.
 There exists a constant $K$, depending only on $\Lambda$, such that if $f, g \in \mcg$ are conjugate, then there is a conjugating element $\omega$ with